emews/emews-project-creator/README.md

 ### EQSQL ###

-<ADD TEXT THAT THIS IS MORE FOCUSED ON LOCAL RUN -- DB IS ON THE SAME MACHINE AS
-WORKER POOL AND ME>

 The EQSQL workflow template creates a workflow that submits tasks (such as application runs) to a queue implemented in a database.
 Worker pools pop tasks off this queue for evaluation, and push the results back to a database input queue.